Join 100,000+ Aussies, trade Bitcoin and get your free credit score .

-If you've lost your job or found yourself with less work due to the coronavirus pandemic, know that there is support for you.
+If you've lost your job or found yourself with less work due to the coronavirus pandemic, there is support available for you.

-In this guide, we're going to focus on those looking for support from Centrelink because of COVID-19.
-You could be using Centrelink for the first time or be returning after a long hiatus from the program.
+In this guide, we focus on those looking for support from Centrelink because of COVID-19.
+You could be using Centrelink for the first time or perhaps returning after a long hiatus.